STAY IN THE LOOP

 With the implementation of the Corona Virus Act 2020, the UK government granted vulnerable renters additional notice before their landlord was able to enact eviction proceedings.
 Initial reforms to the amount of notice required before proceedings can begin saw section 8’s and section 21’s served between the 26th March 2020 and the 28th August 2020 require at least 3 months’ notice in most cases, including cases of serious anti-social behaviour, where the tenant has no right to rent in the UK, or where the residents had accumulated significant rent arrears.

 Notices issued to tenants between the 29th August 2020 and the 31st May 2020 require a minimum of six months’ notice.
 Further to this these changes took aim at tenants that had accumulated significant rent arrears, granting landlords additional control over their eviction, seeing the notice periods return to that of before the pandemic.
+How to evict family members still remains an issue for many landlords.

 The period required before eviction proceedings could begin was once again amended on the 1st June 2021, seeing the required amount of notice fall from six months to only four, providing the notice was served after the change to existing regulations.
 This also saw the amount of notice required to be provided by a landlord that is seeking repossession of their rental property after the death of a tenant return to pre COVID levels, at only 2 months’ notice.